CausalDynamics: A large-scale benchmark for structural discovery of dynamical causal models: Related work

 In the following section, we provide a summary of the different causal discovery approaches which can be categorized into five classes.
 A detailed review of existing methods can be found in \cite{assaad2022survey}.

 (i) \textit{Granger causality} (GC) \cite{granger1969} is one of the oldest concepts in causal inference \cite{hume1738treatise}.
 GC tests whether a given effect is optimally forecast by its causes under the assumptions of no unobserved confounders.
 GC often fails for nonlinear dynamics \cite{sugiharaDetectingCausalityComplex2012}, leading to deep‑learning variants: Neural GC (NGC) \cite{tank2021neural} employs regularized multilayer perceptrons (cMLP) or long short-term memory (cLSTM) to learn nonlinear autoregressive links, while CUTS+ uses a coarse‑to‑fine pipeline with a message‑passing graph neural network to recover causal graphs from high‑dimensional, irregular time series \cite{cheng2023cutsplus}.
+Another notable time-series extension is Temporal Causal Discovery Framework (TCDF) \cite{nauta2019causal}, which leverages convolutional neural networks with attention mechanisms to identify lagged causal links directly from multivariate sequences.